About

-Chuck Anderson was born in Chicago, Illinois on June 21st, 1947.
+Chuck Anderson Jazz Guitar Player was born in Chicago, Ilinois on June 21st, 1947.
 At a young age, the family moved first to the Chicago suburb of Broadview then, to Westchester.
 When Chuck was 12, the Anderson family moved to Pennsylvania.
 He attended St. Katherine of Sienna grade school in Wayne, PA.

 Basketball was a passion and looked like a possible career.
 Devon Prep was his high school of choice.
 Noted more for academic excellence than for sports, Chuck nevertheless continued his involvement in basketball.
 His discovery of guitar was completely accidental.
 Once, he played his first Em chord, music went forward and basketball went backward.
 Guitar lessons began in 1961.
 By 1963, Chuck was teaching guitar and playing local dances.
 Giving up basketball left his senior year completely focused on music.